rajeevshukla/PMT/README.md

 PMT
 ===

-It contains dummy spring 4.0 hibernate 4.3 spring security 4.0 dummy configuration .
+It contains dummy spring 4.0 hibernate 4.3 spring security 4.0 dummy configuration.

+It also contains tiles 2.0 configuration.